ChannelFinder/ChannelFinder-env/README.md

 * Switch to a specific version defined in `$(SRC_TAG)` in `configure/RELEASE`

 ### `make es_mapping`

 * Do maping CF index into ElasticSearch
+* For CentOS7, one should disable SELINUX before doing this.
+Please check `/etc/selinux/config`.

 ### `make es_mapping_clean`
 * Remove all existent CF related mapping from ElasticSearch